Data Centers in Guatemala

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Guatemala does not offer specific tax incentives for data center operators or tenants.
-The primary financial advantage stems from competitive operational costs, particularly for power, rather than from special tax breaks.
-This straightforward approach simplifies financial modeling for market entry.
+Tax Advantage For Data Centers: Guatemala does not offer specific tax incentives for data centers.
+The primary financial advantage stems from a straightforward tax system without complex, industry-specific regulations to manage.

 Natural Disaster Risk

-Guatemala has a High natural disaster risk profile, with an overall INFORM score of 5.3 out of 10 as of September 2025.
-Data center selection and disaster recovery planning must account for these environmental factors.
+Guatemala has a High disaster risk profile, with an overall INFORM score of 5.3 out of 10, as of September 2025.
+Colocation facilities must be engineered to withstand specific and recurring environmental threats.